Consensys/besu-sample-networks/README.md

 Use this scenario:
- - if you are a DevOps engineer or administrator looking to see how the full blockchain works with on chain permissioning and retrictions
+ - if you are a DevOps engineer or administrator looking to see how the full blockchain works with on chain permissioning and restrictions
  - if you are looking to start a consortium network with permissioning so you can restrict members that join the network

 This is a [video tutorial](https://www.youtube.com/watch?v=MhOJKOoEZQQ) of what the permissioning example does